ckuhl/advent-of-code/2023/README.md

     - Might as well do it once _well_ instead of repeating until I make an error
 - Somehow in Part 1 I committed an excellent error
     - That then worked until part 2

+### Day 11
+- Today is the first day I really had to twist my brain
+    - The offset business meant I could not just return to the standard "mapping of points"
+    - Instead I needed to track the actual integer points so I could track their offsets